sil-rev79/active_record_rules/README.md

 rails db:migrate
 ```

 If you'd like logging, you can set `ActiveRecordRules.logger` to a logger of your choosing (e.g. `Rails.logger`).
+Messages about `Condition` and `Rule` activation/deactivation will be logged at `info` level, and detailed information about specific tests will be logged at `debug` level.

 ## Usage